sriramrokkam/k8s-training/kubernetes/demo/12_crd_demo.md

 By now, you should find a `steakfulset` resource as well as a certain number of `steaks` in your namespace.
 Show the `ownerReference` field.
 Explain how the `ownerReference` field works and how the controller uses it to delete the steaks when the `steakfulset` is deleted.

 Of course, the steakfulset-controller is just a pun on the well-known `StatefulSet` resource.
-But it helps to explain that K8s is extensible and your controller defined the semantic meaning of a resource and what it represents to you.
+But it helps to explain that K8s is extensible, and your controller defines the semantic meaning of a resource and what it represents to you.